 A collection of treasures.
 On a framed wooden tray there are: four rectangular colored glass paperweights, two votive candles in violet holders, one chunk of brain coral from the Caribbean, two rocks, a green ceramic basket full of seashells, a slice of blue agate, a bird carved from a mushroom, a clothespin, and a small plastic plate holder.
 What can we make of this accumulation or learn about the collector?
 What do you collect?

 Baskets.
 Woven baskets are a product of the basketweaver’s art.
-They are useful and often very beautiful containers.
-Why is it so difficult for beauty and utilitarianism to coexist?

 The Kerry ram is staring at me.
 My collection of stuffed toys includes: four Beanie Baby bears, Queen Celeste from the Babar stories, and a Kerry ram.
 Kerry was made in County Kerry, Ireland from scraps of wool -- some plaid, some plain.
 He has white button eyes and is topped with a thatch of fisherman’s wool yarn.
 He’s one of my treasured companions and writing buddies.
 What do you treasure?